fr33bits/SpaceSync/README.md

 ### Start the front-end

-This is an instruction for running the React front-end in developer mode.
+These are instructions for running the React front-end in developer mode.

 1. Move into the project root directory (if you're in the `api` directory): `cd ..`
 2. Run the command `npm run dev`

+## Implementation notes

+- The title has a maximum character length of 300 and is enforced both on the client and with the database schema.
+- The title cannot be empty and that is enforced both on the side of the client and the API server